Understanding the Cloud

 What the Cloud Is

 Confused about the cloud?
 You're in the right place!
-This first lesson will clear up some confusion and start with the basics.
+This lesson will clear up some confusion and start with the basics.
 It will explain the building blocks of the cloud, and that will lead you to a durable definition of the cloud that you'll use as a foundation for the rest of the course.
 The lesson will also discuss what the cloud means to you, its impact on your life, and why it'll be helpful for you to understand how it works.

 How the Cloud Started and What It Solves